Dallas Mock Orals - book now!

 Did we mention mock oral exams?
 The number one regret of past candidates is that they wished they had taken more mock oral exams.
 It’s time to call in the “A” team, as in the ABC faculty.
 ABC offers Case List Reviews, Mock Oral Exams, and our signature, one-of-a-kind Structured Cases by phone.
 We can take it up a notch by offering eye-to-eye mock oral exams on Skype, but you’ll need to provide the glaring, white light.

-The icing on the cake is our Do or Die in Dallas session.
-Dr. Zena Homan will be in Dallas.
-She can warm you up for your big day with last minute polishing (or cramming for some) with private sessions on whatever you need … mock orals, structured cases, etc.
+A great way to pull it all together (or salvage what’s left if you procrastinated) is to take advantage of our Do or Die in Dallas private one-on-one sessions.
+Dr. Krishna Das, yeah - the lady who wrote THE book, Pass Your OB/GYN Oral Exam, will be in Dallas December 2nd through 5th.
+She’s seen it all and can warm you up for your big day with last-minute polishing (or cramming for some) through private sessions on whatever you need … mock orals, structured cases, etc.

 With you every step …

 Make sure you know ALL the categories on each summary sheet, not simply the ones you have applied.
 This is especially applicable to the Office case list, where you may have strategically dodged those dreadful primary care categories.
 EVERY SINGLE category is fair game on the test.
 Our Oral Exam FAQs can spoon feed you questions similar to those most frequently asked in each category.

 JANUARY Exam Candidates